Introduces management development, focusing on how to identify development needs and the techniques involved in developing managers

 LADKIN, D. (2011) Rethinking leadership: a new look at old leadership questions.
 Cheltenham: Edward Elgar Publishing.

 TATE, W. (2013) Managing leadership from a systemic perspective.
 London: Centre for Progressive Leadership.
-Links to

 WATSON, G. and REISSNER, S.C.
 (2014) Developing skills for business leadership.
 2nd ed.
 London: Chartered Institute of Personnel and Development.